 The Energy Research Program literature database includes citations for literature about potential human exposures and health effects from the onshore development of oil and natural gas from shale and other unconventional resources (UOGD) in the United States.
 The database includes peer-reviewed and grey literature identified through electronic databases using pre-defined search terms, through reference lists, and through publications sent directly to us from our stakeholders.
 It is updated weekly.

 HEI-Energy and its Energy Research Committee compile the database to support their planning for research about potential human exposures and health effects.
-The database contains publications in the following categories:
+Users can curate bibliographies by searching tags, titles, abstracts, and author names.

 For more information about HEI-Energy, download the HEI-Energy Factsheet.